Congratulations, you’ve decided to leverage an AI platform for faster, accurate, and more consistent analysis of your customer feedback data.

 Look at the below example, which one provides you with the information you need to actually make a decision?

-At scale, the analysis on the left has three issues:
+At scale, the analysis on the left has two main issues:

 - It’s not hierarchical or granular: it shows that data tag ‘missing ingredient’ but fails to provide deeper insight like which ingredient is missing.
 It’s not enough to know there’s a problem, you need to know what problem you have (granularity) and what level it is.
 In an ideal AI product, you’d be able to kick off a project to tackle ‘missing ingredient’ complaints and then understand what is driving it—for that you need at least two levels (hierarchy).